h44z/wg-portal/README.md

 * Handles route and DNS settings like wg-quick does
 * Exposes Prometheus metrics for monitoring and alerting
 * REST API for management and client deployment
-* Webhook for custom actions on peer, interface or user updates
+* Webhook for custom actions on peer, interface, or user updates

 <!-- Text to this line # is included in docs/documentation/overview.md -->
 ![Screenshot](docs/assets/images/screenshot.png)